digdon/2024aoc/day_14/README.md

 1. check that column to see if there are 30 or more consecutive robots

 If both conditions are satisfied, we very likely found the iteration.

+Saw a comment on reddit that suggested that at the target iteration, each robot would be in a unique position.
+I tried this with my own result and can confirm that this is the case.